 - A completed project budget form must be submitted with your application.

-- Evidence of the applicant's ability to meet the required funding match must be provided (i.e. bank statement, credit line availability, etc).
+- Evidence of the applicant's financial ability to meet the required funding match and complete the project must be provided (i.e. bank statement, credit line availability, etc).

 - Letters of Good Standing from the CT Department of Revenue Service and the CT Department of Labor must accompany your application submission.

 - Companies not in "good standing" with the Department of Revenue Services or Department of Labor are not eligible to apply.